Scientific context

 - What is the response of peatlands to climate change in terms of both processes and greenhouse gas fluxes?

-By using space as a substitute for time, the peatlands of the network provide strong constraints to feed global climate change models.
-One of the four sites, La Guette, has been accredited since 2019 as an associated site in the European research infrastructure for observing greenhouse gas flows: ICOS-Ecosystem (Integrated Carbon Observation System).
+The peatlands of the network provide strong constraints to feed global climate change space-for-time substitution models.
+One of the 4 sites, La Guette, has been accredited since 2019 as an associated site in the European research infrastructure for observing greenhouse gas flows: ICOS-Ecosystem (Integrated Carbon Observation System).

 Sites and measured variables

-The SNO Tourbières instruments (ground meteorological stations, closed chambers and eddy covariance station, piezometers, multiparameter hydrological station) collect common measurements for the 4 sites, at different frequencies, from several times per second to once every 30 minutes, making it possible to quantify evapotranspiration and heat fluxes (sensible and latent), organic carbon concentrations at the outlet, hydrological variables (flow rates, piezometric levels, meteorological data) and environmental data allowing the establishment ofecosystem-scale carbon and hydrological balances.
+The Tourbières instruments (ground meteorological stations, closed chambers and eddy covariance station, piezometers, multiparameter hydrological station) collect measurements common to the 4 sites, at different frequencies, from several times per second to once every 30 minutes.
+This instrumentation ensemble makes it possible to quantify evapotranspiration and heat fluxes (sensible and latent) and organic carbon concentrations at the outlet.
+The hydrological variables (flow rates, piezometric levels, meteorological data) and environmental data enables the establishment of ecosystem-scale carbon and hydrological balances.
 Greenhouse measurements were implemented according to the recommendations of the ICOS RI (Integrated Carbon Observation System).

-The SNO Tourbières also hosts in situ experimental devices for simulating climatic and anthropogenic forcing.
-The SNO Tourbières sites also host national and European ecological restoration projects (regional projects, LIFE and INTERREG programs).
+The Tourbières observatory also hosts in situ experimental devices for simulating climate and anthropogenic forcing.
+The Tourbières sites also host national and European ecological restoration projects (regional projects, LIFE and INTERREG programs).

 Partners and further information

-SNO Tourbières is an observation service labelled by the INSU-CNRS.
-It is led by the Observatoire des Sciences de l’Univers en région Centre – Val de Loire (OSUC) and the Institut des Sciences de la Terre d’Orléans (ISTO) in collaboration with the Observatoire des Sciences de l’Univers Terre-Homme environnement-temps-astronomie (OSU THETA), the Laboratoire Chrono-Environnement (Besançon), the Observatoire des Sciences de l’Univers de Rennes (OSUR), l’unité ECOBIO (Rennes), the Observatoire Homme-Milieu Pyrénées (OHM Haut-Vicdessos), the Laboratoire GÉODE and the Laboratoire ECOLAB (Toulouse).
+Tourbières is an observation service labelled by the INSU-CNRS.
+It is led by the Observatoire des Sciences de l’Univers en région Centre (OSUC) and the Institut des Sciences de la Terre d’Orléans (ISTO) in collaboration with the Observatoire des Sciences de l’Univers Terre-Homme Environnement-Temps-Astronomie (OSU THETA), the Laboratoire Chrono-Environnement (Besançon), the Observatoire des Sciences de l’Univers de Rennes (OSUR), l’unité ECOBIO (Rennes), the Observatoire Homme-Milieu Pyrénées (OHM Haut-Vicdessos), the Laboratoire GÉODE and the Laboratoire ECOLAB (Toulouse).
 All the sites are integrated in a Zone Atelier (ZA) of the INEE (IR Réseau des Zones Ateliers): Frasne in ZA Arc Jurassien, Landemarais in ZA Armorique, la Guette ZA Loire and Bernadouze in ZA PyGar.